-The Landlord testified that the tenancy began on December 1, 2020.
-The Tenant is required to pay rent in the amount of \$750.00 which is due to the Landlord on the first day of each month.
+Z.Z testified that the tenancy began on March 1, 2020.
+The Tenant was required to pay rent in the amount of \$650.00 which was due to the Landlord on the first day of each month.
 The Tenant paid a security deposit in the amount of \$325.00 which the Landlord continues to hold.
+Z.Z. stated that the Tenant vacated the rental unit in August 2021, however, the Landlord is unsure if the Tenant intends on returning to the rental unit in the future, therefore, is seeking an order of possession to legally end the tenancy.